 Freddy vs. Jason, a long-awaited crossover horror/slasher film, spent years in Development Hell before its eventual release in 2003.The film takes place after Freddy's Dead: The Final Nightmare and Jason Goes to Hell: The Final Fridaynote , which hinted at the crossover for the first time with its final shot - Freddy's claw dragging Jason's mask down to Hell.
 Freddy Krueger needs someone to help him regain his powers, since people can only dream about him if they know about him and the town of Springwood covered him up completely.
 After searching "the bowels of Hell", Krueger revives Jason Voorhees and sends him to Springwood; Freddy figures Jason's murderous rampage will end up blamed on Freddy (which would give Krueger back his power), and Jason doesn't seem to care if he gets blamed so long as he gets to kill.For a brief period, the plan works: after hearing the name "Krueger" from a police officer, a group of teenagers connected to Jason's first few victims spread Freddy's name around town, which soon allows the Springwood Slasher to regain his powers.
-However, a cop on transfer from from Crystal Lake claims that the murders are remarkably reminiscent of the Crystal Lake Killer, and suggests it could be a copy-cat.
+However, a cop on transfer from from Crystal Lake claims that the murders are remarkably reminiscent of the Crystal Lake Killer, and says it looks like a copy-cat - because Jason would never leave Camp Crystal Lake.
 When Jason ends up killing one of Krueger's intended victims though, an enraged Freddy decides to take Jason out.
 While the supernatural serial killers battle with each other in both dreams and reality, the teens search for a way to stop both Freddy and Jason for good.This film marks the end of the original A Nightmare on Elm Street and Friday the 13th franchises, as a remake/continuity reboot of both series would come out a few years later.
 A planned film sequel to Freddy vs. Jason ended up becoming the comic book miniseries Freddy vs. Jason vs. Ash.Despite poor reviews, Freddy vs. Jason grossed more at the box office than any prior film in either franchise (and of the reboots, Nightmare only made more when factoring in worldwide gross), which makes it the most successful film in both franchises' histories.
 In short, people like it.

 Freddy vs. Jason contains examples of the following tropes: